Tidal forces around the Letelier-Alencar cloud of strings black hole: spacetimes

 All these results reduce to Letelier's results in the limit $l_s \to 0$ and $g_s^2 \to \alpha$.

 The spacetime found by the authors is described by the line element \eqref{metricageral}, where $f(r)$ is given by

 with ${}_2F_{1}\left(a, b, c, d\right)$ being the hypergeometric function.

+By analyzing the function~\eqref{geova_solution}, we can interpret the $l_s$ and $g_s$ corrections as introducing a repulsive contribution to the gravitational potential, which competes with the attractive mass term $M$.
+The balance between these effects leads to interesting implications for several physical properties of the solution.

 It is not possible to solve $f(r)=0$ analytically to obtain the horizon radii.
 However, it is still possible to verify the existence of horizons graphically.
 In Fig. \ref{fig:f}, we show the behavior of the function $f(r)$ as a function of the radial coordinate for different values of $g_s$.
 We can see that for $g_s < 1$ there are two horizons, an event horizon and a Cauchy horizon, while for $g_s > 1$ the event horizon ceases to exist and the signature of the metric changes.
 We also observe that for $g_s < 1$ it is possible to have two horizons, an extremal horizon, or no horizon at all, similar to the Reissner-Nordström case.
 In \cite{Alencar:2025zyl}, the authors analyze the existence of one or more horizons through the behavior of the derivative of $f(r)$ and conclude that more than one horizon can exist only if $g_s < 1$.
+Already in their original work, the authors established that the condition $g_s < 1$ is required in order to ensure a positive Hawking temperature.
 In Fig.~\ref{fig:horizon}, we show the behavior of the event horizon and the Cauchy horizon.
 The radius of the event horizon tends to diverge as $g_s \to 1$, and for $g_s > 1$ only the Cauchy horizon remains in the solution.
 For $g_s < 1$, the radius of the event horizon decreases and the radius of the Cauchy horizon increases as $l_s$ grows, until only an extremal horizon remains for $l_s = l_s^{\text{ext}}$.
 For $l_s > l_s^{\text{ext}}$, there are no horizons.

+To clarify how the parameters of the cloud of strings influence the causal structure of the solution, we present the phase diagram in the $(l_s/M,\, g_s^2)$ plane in Fig.~\ref{fig:phasediagram}.
+The solid red curve defines the extremal limit , at which the inner and outer horizons degenerate.
+This boundary separates the physical black hole region (light blue shaded area), where an event horizon shields the singularity, from the naked singularity region (beige area).

+From a physical perspective, the diagram reveals that, as the string length $l_s$ increases, the domain of existence of black hole solutions shrinks, requiring a significantly smaller coupling $g_s$ in order to maintain the horizon.
+This behavior reflects the fact that larger string scales enhance the quantum dispersive effects that counteract gravitational attraction, thereby demanding a weaker coupling to preserve the black hole solution.

 To verify the regularity of this spacetime, we analyze the behavior of the Kretschmann scalar around $r \to 0$, which is given by

 Thus, we see that the generalization of the Letelier solution exhibits even more divergent terms as $r \to 0$.